qdrant/landing_page/qdrant-landing/content/documentation/configuration.md

     # Interval between forced flushes.
     flush_interval_sec: 5

     # Max number of threads, which can be used for optimization per collection.
     # Note: Each optimization thread will also use `max_indexing_threads` for index building.
     # So total number of threads used for optimization will be `max_optimization_threads * max_indexing_threads`
     # If `max_optimization_threads = 0`, optimization will be disabled.
     max_optimization_threads: 1

   # Default parameters of HNSW Index.
-Could be overridden for each collection individually
+Could be overridden for each collection or named vector individually
   hnsw_index:
     # Number of edges per node in the index graph.
 Larger the value - more accurate the search, more space required.
     m: 16